 The Cinco de Mayo celebration is in honor of Mexico’s short-lived victory over France in 1862, a true underdog story.
 With less than half the men, Mexico managed to beat France in the Battle of Puebla.
 Within the month France had conquered two more of Mexico’s cities, winning the war.
 Although defeated, the Mexican Army was still proud of their small victory.

-Get to know the underdogs:
+Get to Know the Underdogs

 Research the Battle of Puebla and its significance.
-Explain how the Mexican army was able to defeat the French, with less than half the men who were far less equipped to fight.
+Explain how the Mexican Army was able to defeat the French, with less than half the men who were far less equipped to fight.
 Write a report or give an oral presentation during your Cinco de Mayo celebration.

-Host a feast:
+Host a Feast

-Mexican cuisine is a favorite in many american households.
+Mexican cuisine is a favorite in many American households.
 Whip up your favorite Mexican foods and invite your friends and family to join you.
 Start off with chips and salsa, then add a few options for your main course and finish it with dessert.
-Don’t forget to drink Mexican inspired drinks, as well!
+Don’t forget to drink Mexican-inspired drinks, as well!
 Go all out and make several recipes for your guest to choose from.

 Nothing sets the mood quite like good music.
 Play your favorites or opt to create your own instruments.
 Maracas can be made by placing 10 beans in a plastic egg and sandwiching them between 2 plastic spoons.
 Tape them tightly together and make some music!

-Pinatas are classic fun but did you know you can make your own with items you likely already have on hand?
-Cardboard, strong tape and streamers are all you need to add some fun to your Cinco de Mayo celebration.
+Piñatas are classic fun but did you know you can make your own with items you likely already have on hand?
+Cardboard, strong tape, and streamers are all you need to add some fun to your Cinco de Mayo celebration.

-Decorate for your fiesta:
+Decorate for Your Fiesta

 No Cinco de Mayo celebration is complete without papel picado.
 These colorful banners can be found at fiestas all across Mexico.
 They are simple and gorgeous to make using tissue paper and a pair of scissors.